sarantium/fictionideas/docs/productivity.md

 - get things done by implementing automations, accessing external tools and parallelising activity
 - help product managers architect and orchestrate workflows that result in faster, cheaper and better quality outcomes

+The core insight is that creative and product management processes and patterns both rely on overlapping metacognition skills and workflows.
+This is particlarly true when focusing - as I am - on the **intersection of AI-generated science fiction and fantasy microworlds and product ideas**.

+My hypothesis is that agents built to accelerate productivity in product management can also be repurposed to accelerate creativity in generating content about fictional businesses, product and people.

-## :material-key-alert-outline: One Hour PM
+## One Hour PM

-One Hour PM is a library I'm building that uses generative AI to help product managers accelerate value creation and capture.
+I'm building a library - a work in progress which I'm calling **One Hour PM** - that uses generative AI agents to help product managers accelerate value creation and capture.
 It does this by exploring how agents and automations can improve **creative** and **productive** ways of working with product ideas and tasks.

-Kiln's key features are:
+The library has the following key features:

 - **Simple**: One input interface across all tasks
 - **Multimodal**: Inputs and outputs work with many data types